Meryl Streep Recalls Dustin Hoffman Slapping Her on First Film Set: It Was Overstepping

-Meryl Streep has confirmed a past report that had said Dustin Hoffman slapped her while they were filming Kramer vs. Kramer.
+Meryl Streep has confirmed a past report that had said Dustin Hoffman slapped her while they were filming Kramer vs. Kramer, her first film.

 In an interview with the New York Times that was published on Wednesday, the actress, who played his estranged wife in the 1979 film, was asked about the issue, as well as about recent news about the actor being accused of past sexual misconduct by several women, including former co-stars.